 Viewpoint: Mohamad Talaat

-Egypt has undergone a series of dramatic political developments, leaving the country with various economic challenges to address.
-While the uprisings lifted the country from stagnation, they also interrupted commerce, leading to a prolonged closure of the stock market and a marked drop in tourism.
+Due to the political climate, Egypt has faced a number of economic challenges.
+While the uprisings have brought the country out of stagnation, they have also interrupted commerce, which had led to a prolonged closure of the stock market as well as a drop in some of the country’s main industries, such as tourism.

-In recent decades, the focus has been on providing greater incentives for investment.
-The Companies Law of 1981 opened the door to domestic and foreign investors, removing the hindering effect of prior statutes and reviving free enterprise.
-One of the most important features of encouraging investment is the allowance for 100% foreign ownership of legal entities in Egypt, with the exception of companies in strategic areas such as the Sinai Peninsula .
+In recent decades, however, the focus has been on incentivising investment.
+The Companies Law No. 159 of 1981 and the Investment Law No. 72 of 2017 have opened the door to domestic and foreign investors by lifting many of the restrictions that were previously in place, which in turn has revived free enterprise.
+The fact that foreigners can now obtain full ownership of legal entities in Egypt – with the exception of companies in certain strategic areas, such as those in the Sinai Peninsula – has also encouraged investment.

-Earlier efforts were made to divest state ownership of joint ventures, public banks and insurance firms, as well as increase private sector involvement in the financial sector.
-Full private ownership – including by foreigners – is permitted in the banking and insurance segments.
+Earlier efforts were also made to divest state ownership of joint ventures, public banks and insurance firms, as well as increase private sector involvement in the financial sector.
+Full private ownership – including by foreigners – is permitted in the banking and insurance sectors.
 As a result, several financial intermediaries representing large international financial institutions are now operating in Egypt.
-Additionally, the government introduced public-private partnerships (PPPs) through the enactment of the PPP Law No. 67 of 2010.
+Additionally, the government introduced public-private partnerships through the enactment of Law No. 67 of 2010.

-In terms of privatisation, the Public Enterprise Law No. 203 of 1991 paved the way for transforming public sector organisations and the companies they control into holding firms and subsidiaries, or affiliate companies.
-Furthermore, the shares of public subsidiary companies can be traded on the Egyptian stock exchange – a measure that many view as central to facilitating the country’s privatisation programme.
+In terms of privatisation, the Public Enterprise Law No. 203 of 1991 paved the way for transforming public sector organisations and the companies they control into holding firms and subsidiaries, or into affiliate companies.
+Furthermore, the shares of public subsidiary companies can now be traded on the Egyptian Exchange, which many view as central to privatisation.

-Reforms to Egypt’s privatisation laws have successfully increased local and foreign investment in the public sector.
-Unfortunately, privatisation is experiencing a setback due to the de-privatisation of some firms in response to recent judgments by the Council of State.
-In an attempt to surmount such judgments, the legislature issued a statute confirming the right to file cases to the contractual parties.
-The statue is pending a decision from the Supreme Constitutional Court.
+Reforms to privatisation laws have increased local and foreign investment in the public sector.
+Unfortunately, there have been setbacks due to the de-privatisation of some firms as a result of recent judgments by the Council of State.
+In response, the legislature issued a statute confirming the right to file cases against the contractual parties, which is pending a decision from the Supreme Constitutional Court.

 You have reached the limit of premium articles you can view for free.